nolanlawson/css-talk-2022/markdown.md

 ???

-Now first off, I should mention who this talk is for.
-I'm going to go into a lot of details, and these details aren't going to be relevant to everyone.
-For your average website, the "purple part" is just not usually the biggest bottleneck – I will readily admit that.
+I should mention who I designed this talk for.
+A few groups of people:

 --
 - Performance engineers

 ???

-What I'm going to cover is mostly going to be interesting to people who really focus on performance, so they're interested in everything that can impact it, including somewhat unusual things like style/layout.
+Perf folks are going to be interested in every part of the performance equation, including style/layout, even if it's not the #1 most important thing all of the time.

 --
 - Framework authors

 ???

-I'm also targeting authors of frameworks and design systems, since their decisions may be multiplied several times, so it's important to get all the details right.
+If you're building a JavaScript framework or design system, then really small decisions you make about how to architect your CSS or HTML can have large cascading effects downstream.

 --
 - Folks working on large web apps

 ???

-I'm also speaking to people working on large web apps – static content sites usually don't have performance problems with style/layout, but big web apps often do.
+Large web apps (e.g. SPAs) usually tend to have bigger problems with style/layout than static content sites.
+Although as you saw with the 3 news sites, this isn't always the case.

 --
 - Anyone interested in how browsers work